 (Embeddable Images are images that are easy for other sites to embed into their content.
 When they do, they’ll usually link back to you).

-For example, here’s a simple visual that I included in this guide.
+For example, here’s a simple visual that I included in one of my guides:

 It’s nice…but pretty simple.